-So, when it comes to the Great Grits Debate, looks like how you enjoy them is a matter of personal taste.
+So when it comes to the Great Grits Debate, it appears that how you enjoy them is a matter of personal taste.

 Donna Battle Pierce is a food editor and test kitchen director.
 Her most recent research included trips to explore public and private archives in South Carolina, South Dakota, Nebraska and Massachusetts for a book she’s writing about Black cooks, restaurants and recipes.
 She currently writes, teaches cooking classes and conducts seminars about saving family recipes.
 Follow her on Twitter @BlackAmerCooks.

 Want to try your hand at a savory grits dish?

 Try this shrimp and grits recipe, adapted from Melba’s American Comfort by Melba Wilson (Atria Books, April 12, 2016).